How To Travel Amsterdam to Dublin (and back)

-Dublin is the capital of Ireland and a popular destination for tourists, although the financial crisis has recently hit the city hard.
+Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 1. Amsterdam-Dublin by Air

-Ryanair now flies 4x daily between Amsterdam and Dublin using Boeing 737 aircraft.
-Base fares can be cheap (€20 one-way) but add-ons (checked luggage, seat selection) can increase the price.
+Ryanair flies 4x daily between Amsterdam and Dublin using Boeing 737 aircraft.
+Base fares can be cheap (€20 one-way) but add-ons (checked luggage, seat selection, flexi fare) can increase the price.

 2. Amsterdam-Dublin by Train/Ferry